-IRIS Orchestra began as a bold experiment in September, 2000.
+IRIS Orchestra began as a bold experiment in September 2000.
 Still bold, and still experimenting, IRIS Orchestra is acknowledged centerpiece of the cultural life of the Mid-South.
-This astonishing success stems in part from an innovative structure envisioned by Founding Artistic Director and Principal Conductor Michael Stern: IRIS Orchestra boasts a stellar roster of talent from the leading orchestras, universities and chamber groups in the country, all of whom share a passionate commitment to the highest standards of performance.
-These virtuosic musicians, assembled under one roof as the resident orchestra of the Germantown Performing Arts Center in Germantown, Tennessee, have created an exhilarating laboratory for musical discovery.
+This success stems in part from an innovative structure envisioned by Founding Artistic Director and Principal Conductor Michael Stern.
+IRIS Orchestra boasts a stellar roster of talented musicians from leading orchestras, universities and chamber groups throughout the country, all of whom share a passionate commitment to the highest standards of performance.
+For each IRIS concert, these virtuosic musicians assemble under one roof as the resident orchestra of the Germantown Performing Arts Center in Germantown, Tennessee.
 Since 2000, IRIS Orchestra has earned an international reputation as a champion of new American music — including works commissioned and premiered by IRIS – and consistently receives critical praise for its “precise and nuanced” interpretations of the classical canon.

 A clear confirmation of the caliber of IRIS Orchestra is the stunning list of musical luminaries who make time on their schedules to join IRIS as guest artists.
 These range from cellist Yo-Yo Ma, who calls IRIS “always brilliant”; to violinists Itzhak Perlman, Joshua Bell, Gil Shaham, and Midori; soprano Dawn Upshaw; and pianists Yefim Bronfman, Andre Watts, Garrick Ohlsson, and Emanuel Ax, who says, “I have loved being a part of their amazing energy, ability, and wonderful attitude to music.”